 - Polishing Metals and Stainless Steel

-Since mineral oil is non-toxic, odorless, and hypoallergenic you can even use it to clear finish homemade wooden baby toys, that are many times put into their mouths.
+Since mineral oil is non-toxic, odorless, and hypoallergenic, you can even use it to clear finish homemade wooden baby toys that are often put into their mouths.

-When used in excess, mineral oil can cause the wood to become oily and slippery – which is why it’s important to wipe off any excess oil after applying it.
+When used in excess, mineral oil can cause the wood to become oily and slippery – which is why it’s essential to wipe off any excess oil after applying it.